 Fitting your pavers around drain covers, corners and steps are just a few examples of why you would need to make cuts.
-The same goes for if you need a few more small slabs to fit your paving patterns.
+Cutting is also essential if you are using a repeating pattern so that you can fit the pavers to the edge of your space without deviating from the pattern.
 Likewise, two or three small slabs can be used in place of a larger slab where necessary.

 You may not know exactly how many cuts you will need to make before you start, but planning ahead will give you a rough idea and as long as you are prepared to adjust accordingly, you will always be able to find a way to get the best out of your paving.

-Find out more about cutting methods and the tools you will need here.
+Find out more about cutting methods and the tools you will need to cut paving slabs here.

 Plan Ahead & Communicate With Your Landscaper

 If you are not carrying out the work yourself, be sure to have the necessary conversations with your landscaper so that they can plan accordingly.

 Most landscapers will have worked with paving patterns many times before and will always have their own methods for laying the slabs.
 Any experienced landscaper will likely have their own ideas for how to best utilise the slabs to fit your space.

 It’s always a great idea to dry lay your patio first so you can see how the slabs will look once properly laid and be sure to consider your starting point when it comes to the laying process.

 Remember to check the exact size and quantities of the slabs that you are ordering and balance your joint widths for a clean and consistent finish to the design.

 Account For Wastage & Keep An Open Mind